Sensoji Temple in Asakusa Tokyo

 Sensoji Temple is the oldest temple in Tokyo originally built in 7th Century.
 The temple complex consists of two main gates, the approach, the 5-storied pagoda and the main hall of the temple.

-After passing the first gate, you will enter the approach to the main hall of Sensoji Temple, called Nakamise Street.
-The 250 m long approach is more like a shopping street which numbers of souvenir shops and food stalls are lined.
-Take some time to stroll down the street and enjoy eating local street snacks and souvenir shopping.
+After passing the first gate, you will enter the approach to the main hall of Sensoji Temple, called the Nakamise Street.
+The 250 m long approach is more like a shopping street where numbers of souvenir shops and food stalls are lined.
+Take some time to stroll down the street and enjoy trying local street snacks and souvenir shopping.
+(More info: Nakamise Shopping Street : Must-Try Asakusa Street Food)

-Before reaching the main hall of the temple, there is another large gate called Hozomon Gate.
-This inner gate also has a big lantern, and also gigantic Waraji sandals.
-You can take a great picture here with the gate and Tokyo Skytree on its background.
-Beyond the gate, there is a main hall of the temple is decorated in vivid red, and a five-storied pagoda.
+Before reaching the main hall of the temple, there is another large gate called the Hozomon Gate.
+This inner gate also has a big lantern and gigantic Waraji sandals.
+You can take cool pictures here with the gate and Tokyo Skytree on its background.
+Beyond the gate, there is a main hall of the temple and the five-storied pagoda in vivid red colour.
 Around the main hall is crowded by tourists and worshippers all year round.

 Sensoji Temple Main Hall Opening Hours: